 A key challenge in non-interactive PPML is implementing activation functions with cryptographic primitives.
-Activations are non-polynomial, while FHE supports only polynomial operations like addition and multiplication.
-Prior work addresses this by approximating activations with single polynomials~\citep{pillar} or piecewise polynomials~\citep{minionn}.
+Activations are non-polynomial, and FHE natively supports only polynomial operations such as addition and multiplication.
+Existing work addresses this by approximating activations with single polynomials~\cite{pillar} or piecewise polynomials~\cite{minionn}.
 These approximations can be introduced before or after training.
 In \textit{post-training approximation}, models are trained with standard activations (e.g., ReLU) and later replaced with high-precision polynomials.
-For example, MPCNN~\citep{mpcnn} uses minimax polynomials of orders $\{15, 15, 27\}$.
-In \textit{pre-training approximation}, ReLU is replaced with a polynomial before training, allowing lower-degree approximations that reduce multiplicative depth and speed up inference.
-For example, shallow CNNs like CryptoNets~\citep{cryptonets} and LoLa~\citep{lola}, similar to LeNet-5~\citep{lenet5}, achieve over 98\% accuracy on MNIST with degree-2 polynomials.
-However, \citet{sisyphus} showed that training larger models (beyond AlexNet~\citep{alexnet} or VGG-11~\citep{vgg}) with such low-degree polynomials causes large approximation errors that destabilize training. \textit{To date, PILLAR~\citep{pillar}, which uses a degree-4 polynomial, is the lowest-degree approximation that generalizes to deep neural networks.}
+For example, MPCNN~\cite{mpcnn} uses minimax polynomials of orders $\{15, 15, 27\}$.
+In \textit{pre-training approximation}, ReLU is replaced with a polynomial before training, which allows lower-degree approximations that reduce multiplicative depth and speed up inference.
+For example, shallow CNNs like CryptoNets~\cite{cryptonets} and LoLa~\cite{lola}, similar to LeNet-5~\cite{lenet5}, achieve over 98\% accuracy on MNIST with degree-2 polynomials.
+However, prior work~\cite{sisyphus} showed that training larger models (beyond AlexNet~\cite{alexnet} or VGG-11~\cite{vgg}) with such low-degree polynomials causes large approximation errors that destabilize training. \textit{To date, PILLAR~\cite{pillar}, which uses a degree-4 polynomial, is the lowest-degree approximation that generalizes to deep neural networks.}